 Do note that you will have to write a different essay if you are applying through the Common App or Coalition for Access and Affordability Application.

 This essay is only applicable to students applying through the Wake Forest University application on the WFU website.
 If you are applying through the Common App or Coalition App, you can skip down to the first writing supplement.

-Other than using the essay to “give the Admissions Committee insight into your character and intellect,” there are no other directions for completing the essay.
+Other than using the essay to “share on a topic of your choice,” there are no other directions for completing the essay.

-That doesn’t mean you can write a book to address the prompt, so here are some tips to keep in mind as you draft your response.
+If you’ve already tackled the Common App essay, you may certainly use it here.
+If you opt to go another route, here are some tips to keep in mind as you draft your response.

 - While there is no specified writing limit, be mindful of the admissions committee’s time.
 An essay that is too long will likely be skimmed and therefore not convey all of the information you hope to get across.
 They will be reviewing thousands of applicants and reading their essays too.